It is a book written by Austin Kleon on 28th February 2012.

 - Side Projects And Hobbies Are Important:

 Practice productive procrastination - meaning doing things that you can pick up as a hobby to procrastinate.

 Intentionally take time to be bored.
 Some of the best work comes from being bored.

 Do Good Work And Share It With People -

 You have to enjoy your obscurity.
-Once you start gaining the attention of people you can't experiment a lot.
+Once you start gaining people's attention, you can't experiment a lot.
 There may be a few downsides.
-So, enjoy the obscurity and people are generally too busy and they don't care about your work unless it's good.
+So, enjoy the obscurity people are generally too busy and they don't care about your work unless it's good.